jcsibajam/sf_hate_crimes/README.md

 **Exploring the connection between social/political events and hate crime surges**

-The 2021 peak in hate crimes suggests that external social or political factors may have influenced the rise in violence.
-Future research could examine media coverage, political rhetoric, policy changes, protests, or national/international events to see how they correlate with increases in hate crimes.
+The sharp increase in hate crimes in 2021 suggests that external factors, such as social and political events may have played a role in the rise in violence.
+Future research could explore how national movements or international events influenced public sentiment and, in turn, hate crime patterns.

+After analyzing my research results, I looked into San Francisco news reports to better understand the June 2021 spike in Anti-Asian hate crimes.
+One key finding comes from Anguiano (2022), who reported that a single individual was allegedly responsible for half of the reported Anti-Asian incidents in San Francisco that year.
+According to the article, this individual vandalized 20 different stores across the city, primarily targeting Chinese-owned businesses.
+This raises important questions about how one person’s actions can significantly impact crime statistics and whether hate crime data should also account for repeat offenders when analyzing trends.

 **Comparing hate crime locations to general assault hotspots**